stakater/oaas-docs/content/sla.md

 * The component is run in two or more instances to preserve availability in the case of a failure of a single instance
 * Enabling this mode requires additional computing resources
-* If there is more than one master node in the cluster, the High Availability mode is activated for all components by default
+* If there is more than one control plane node in the cluster, the High Availability mode is activated for all components by default
 * The HA mode can be turned off for individual components, such as authentication and monitoring, to reduce the cost of computing resources.
 However, we cannot guarantee the Service Level (SL) for such subsystems.
 * Control Plane — the cluster core — is considered running in the HA mode if it has at least three instances